 The application process is extensive and time-consuming.
 The following are required: health screening through MEPS, physical fitness assessment (OPAT), statement of motivation (1 page personal statement essay), college and veterinary school transcripts, 3-5 letters of recommendation, character references, legal history/criminal record, rental history, work history, fingerprinting, and background checks.
 I can assure you that application process will be more intensive and complicated than anything else you've ever applied for!

 Is it competitive?

 Yes.
 This year (2017), about 30 veterinary students in the entire country were awarded the scholarship out of over 100 applicants.
-The applicant pool is the best of the best--veterinary students from around the country.
+The program does NOT have any kind of "per-school" quota.